Private equity in Italy: market and regulatory overview

 There are no statutory limits on investment periods in private equity funds, except that the maximum duration of a common fund cannot exceed 50 years.

-For some specific funds, investors may be required to subscribe for a minimum quota of EUR50,000 each.
+For some specific funds, investors may be required to subscribe for minimum quotas.

 For funds that are restricted to qualified investors, units can only be transferred to persons and entities included within specific categories (see Question 12).